TOTAL PRICE: Complete the form to calculate price

 Ano Homestay occupies a coconut palm fringed beach on a tiny island at the mouth of Gam Bay.
 It shares this idyllic location with its neighbours

 Beser Bay and Morning Star homestays.
 The main photo above is a blue day view of nearby Gam Bay.
 We put it there instead of a photo of the homestay itself because the weather has been overcast or rainy overcast on all the occasions that we’ve visited, so our photos don’t show the place at its beautiful blue best.

 Ano Homestay has three private, over-water bungalows.
 One small one that sleeps 2 and two large ones that sleep 3.
 All bungalows are equipped with mattresses on the floor and the usual sheets, pillows, bolsters and a mosquito net.
 The bungalow’s verandah has a small table and chairs and faces away from the homestay toward Gam Bay – the view makes you feel like you’re all alone out there.
 Another two private over water bungalows were under construction during our last visit in July 2017.

 Meals can be taken at Ano’s sand-floored dining shelter, or at the table setting out side your room.
 The dining room always has free drinking water, tea and coffee on hand for guests.

 A bathroom building is shared by guests and provides a dip-mandi bathroom and a toilet in separate rooms, each with combination crushed coral and concrete floors.
-The bathroom building is currently also shared with guests at Beser Bay Homestay, but another will be built as guest numbers grow at these two new homestays.
+The bathroom building is currently also shared with guests at Beser Bay and Jellyfish homestays, but another will be built when total guest numbers make it necessary.